Pendfin/Blockstuff/h2_pubkey_Perttu.md

 These homeworks and links are from https://terokarvinen.com/trust-to-blockchain/#r2-blockchain-to-cryptocurrency

 ## x) Read and summarize (with some bullet points)
-Source:Schneier, B. 2015.
-Applied cryptography, second edition: Protocols, algorithms, and source code in C. 20th anniversary edition ; Second edition.
+Source:Schneier, B. 2015. chapter 2 Applied cryptography, second edition: Protocols, algorithms, and source code in C. 20th anniversary edition ; Second edition.
 Indianapolis, IN: Wiley.(https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/)
+Chapters
+2.5 - 2.8
+Chapter 2.5 descibe
+  - history of public key.
+Invented in 1976 by Whitfield Diffie and Martin Hellman
+  - simple analogy to mailbox.
+Anyone can send message, but only few or one can read it
+  - key management is easier, when you don't hacve to deliver and worry safekeeping of all the secret keys.
+You just have to agree about the cryptosystem used
+  - some ambiguity about the discovery and acceptance of the public kry cryptosystems
+  - public key is slower than symmetric algorithms and that is way it should be used to encrypt keys
+  - public key is vulnerable against chose-plaintext attacks (key is public and if plaintext ha limited possibilities one can try out to break the message)
+  - Merkl's puzzle is a application of public key Chapter 2.6 descibe
 Source: Rosenbaum, K 2019.
 Grokking Bitcoin.
 Manning Publications (https://learning.oreilly.com/library/view/grokking-bitcoin/9781617294648/)

 Source: Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg